adrlsx/backup.sh/README.md

 bash backup.sh
 ```

-Important notice: **symlinks will be followed when creating the archive**.
-Depending on how your data is organized, this can potentially create duplicate folders in the final archive.
-Exclude or delete symlinks before backing up to avoid unnecessarily increasing the size of the backup archive.
+Important notice: to avoid creating duplicate folders and unnecessarily increasing the size of the backup archive, **symlinks are not followed and are stored as links**.

 ## Built with